 I love maps!
 Stick a map on something and all of a sudden it becomes much more attractive and hipper.
-For example, my brilliant vintage map suitcase.
+For example my brilliant vintage map suitcase.

 When he finishes school in the summer my son wants to go interrailing around Europe.
 With a map magnetic board in his room, he can plan his trip whilst daydreaming.
-To add a bit more fun to the board I made some travel themed magnetic pins to compliment it.
+He can also save up for the trip with the map mason jar bank I also made him.

 This map magnetic board would look great in any home office, or teenagers bedroom.
 It would be a great gift for people like my son with wanderlust!